-New Jersey Property Tax System MOD IV (Computer Applications in Tax Administration), January, 1983.
+New Jersey Property Tax System MOD IV User Manual (September 2016).

 N.J.A.C.
 18:12A-1.16(f)(g)

 6. Certifications - In addition to certifying the County Equalization Table, the County Board of Taxation must by June 15 certify to the Director of the Division of Taxation the amounts of veterans and real property tax deductions allowed by all municipalities in the county, as well as to certify each January to the Chief Financial Officer of the county, the apportionment valuation of all new construction and partial assessments in the county multiplied by the preceding year's County Tax Rate.